Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

 If you live a physically active life, we recommend only a slight increase in implant size.
 Larger breast implants, and larger breasts, can interfere with your daily routine and activities.
 Sports and exercises can be challenging to manage and can even be uncomfortable.

 With all the options available, it’s normal to feel overwhelmed when it comes to breast implants.
-With years of experience as a Plastic Surgeon in Melbourne, Dr Craig Rubinstein is dedicated to achieving the desired symmetry, shape, and precision for your successful breast augmentation surgery.
+With years of experience as a Plastic Surgeon in Melbourne, Dr Craig Rubinstein is dedicated to getting the wanted symmetry, shape, and precision for your breast augmentation surgery.

 FAQs about Breast Implant Sizing